vladigleba/vladigleba.github.io/posts/prophecy/millennium.md

 > For if God spared not the *angels that sinned*, but cast them down to hell, and *delivered them into chains of darkness, to be reserved unto judgment*.
 {% ct '2 Peter 2:4' %}

+> And it shall come to pass in that day, that the LORD shall *punish the host of the high ones that are on high*, and the kings of the earth upon the earth.
+And they shall be gathered together, as prisoners are gathered in the pit, and *shall be shut up in the prison*, and after many days shall they be visited.
+{% ct 'Isaiah 24:21-22' %}

 The fallen angels under Satan’s command—whom he first persuaded, by deception, to join his rebellion against God in heaven—will also be confined to the desolate earth with him.
 They will have ample time to reflect on their actions as they behold the devastation surrounding them—a constant reminder of the woeful consequences their rebellion has brought.

+By the way, the parallels between {% rf 'Isaiah 24:21-22' false %} and {% rf 'Revelation 20:1-3' false %} are remarkable.
+Both passages use the words “pit” and “prison” and refer to an extended period of time: “when the thousand years are expired, Satan shall be loosed out of his prison,” and “after many days shall they be visited.”
+Together, they provide a textbook example of allowing Scripture to interpret itself, for the “many days” in Isaiah correspond to the thousand years in Revelation.

 ## What happens to the lost?